buttplugio/buttplug-developer-guide/developer-guide/writing-buttplug-applications/api-basics.md

 ## Dealing With Errors

 As with all technology, things in Buttplug can and often will go wrong.
-As stated in the ethics section, due to the context of Buttplug, the user may be having sex with/via an application when things go wrong.
+Due to the context of Buttplug, the user may be having sex with/via an application when things go wrong.

 This means things can go very, very wrong.

 With that in mind, errors are covered before anything else.